-The thick mucus can also clog the pancreas, blocking the flow of pancreatic juices into the stomach to digest food.
+The thick mucus can also clog the pancreas, blocking the flow of pancreatic juices into the bowel to digest food.
 Because their food hasn’t been digested properly, children with cystic fibrosis can have malnutrition, weight loss and diarrhoea.

-Cystic fibrosis can also affect the bowel.
 Children with cystic fibrosis might get frequent constipation and bowel blockages.
 If a baby is born with a blocked bowel, it can be a sign that the baby has cystic fibrosis.